Characteristics of people with epilepsy in three Eastern African countries – a pooled analysis

 Open Access funding enabled and organized by Projekt DEAL.
 This study was funded by the DFG (German Research Foundation) within the research grant (WI 3427/1–1) “Neurocysticercosis in sub-Saharan Africa” and by the Bill and Melinda Gates Foundation within the research grant (1017886) “Integrated Control of Cysticercosis in sub-Saharan Africa”.
+Dominik Stelzle was supported by the German Federal Ministry of Education and Research, Grant 01KA2112B, within the Cysticercosis Network of Sub-Saharan Africa (CYSTINET-Africa).
 The funders had no role in the detailed study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 Ethics approval and consent to participate

 For all studies, local ethics approval was obtained in the respective study country and in Germany (where appropriate).
 The details on ethical clearance can be found in the Supplement.
 All participants gave informed consent to the studies.
 No further ethics approval was necessary for the secondary data analysis.
 We confirm that we have read the Journal’s position on issues involved in ethical publication and affirm that this report is consistent with those guidelines.

 Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.

 The original online version of this article was revised: the Funding section has been updated.